lxndrs3000/Teach-Website/README.md

 A website for new teachers.
-For more check out the README on the folder "TeachingWebsite"!
+For more check out the README on the folder "TeachWebsite"!